 The years 2011 – 2018 also saw the steady growth of the endowment principal, with a revised goal of activating the Endowment upon reaching $2.3 million.
 This was the amount that the Foundation Board of Directors identified as the target amount needed to allow a “crossover” to fund the then current level of Foundation’s annual support in perpetuity via annual grants.
 The annual grants would then grow based on a payout formula tied to the Endowment’s previous 3-year “rolling average” year-end principal balance.
 That goal was finally achieved at the end of 2018.

 In late 2018, the Mill Valley City Council voted to transfer $350,000 (approximately 50%) from a large bequest it had received from the Zimmer Family Living Trust for the benefit of the Mill Valley Public Library, to the Mill Valley Library Foundation.
 This amount was added to the existing endowment principal, allowing the endowment balance to reach its target “crossover” amount of $2.3 million as of January 2019.

 2011 - 2018

 In 2019, the Foundation also launched its “Legacy Giving” program and now accepts bequests and other planned gifts for the benefit of the Library.
-Unless subject to restrictions (which are required to be acceptable to both the Foundation and the Mill Valley Public Library), legacy monies received are added to the Endowment principal and will help increase the size of future perpetual annual block grants to the Library.
+Unless subject to restrictions (which are required to be acceptable to both the Foundation and the Mill Valley Public Library), legacy monies received are added to the Endowment principal and will help increase the size of future perpetual annual grants to the Library.